Now Reading

 In the video, Weik takes his wing analysis a step further.
 He explains that woodcock, just like other birds, experience an annual molt.
 However, they don’t lose all their flight feathers at once like some birds do; instead, they lose “one flight feather on a wing at a time, so they are always capable of flying.”
 On the adult female woodcock he uses as an example in the video, it’s apparent that she didn’t molt all of her flight feathers that year.
 Her old, worn feathers are light brown, and her new ones are dark brown.
 “It’s been a dry summer here in Minnesota, and when it’s dry, there’s not as much food available to woodcock.
 This bird didn’t have enough energy to replace some of these feathers.”
 As a result, that female only grew a few new feathers instead of replacing all of her flight feathers prior to the fall woodcock migration.

 The next time you find an American woodcock in your hand, take a look at its wings, bill, and overall size prior to sticking it in your vest.
-Knowing the age and sex of your woodcock helps you build local knowledge about the birds that live in your favorite covers, and it’ll likely make you appreciate them even more, too.
+Knowing the age and sex of your woodcock helps you build local knowledge about the birds that live in your favorite woodcock covers, and it’ll likely make you appreciate them even more, too.
 The more we understand about the birds we love, the more we can appreciate the lives they gave up for us.

 View Comments (0)